Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up Amazon Inspector rules for volume encryption to run on a recurring schedule.
 - [ ] Use CloudWatch Logs to determine whether instances were created with an encrypted volume.

 ### A startup company is using a single AWS account that has resources in a single AWS Region.
-A security engineer configures an AWS Cloud Trail trail in the same Region to deliver log files to an Amazon S3 bucket by using the AWS CLI.
+A security engineer configures an AWS CloudTrail trail in the same Region to deliver log files to an Amazon S3 bucket by using the AWS CLI.
 Because of expansion, the company adds resources in multiple Regions.
 The security engineer notices that the logs from the new Regions are not reaching the S3 bucket.
 What should the security engineer do to fix this issue with the LEAST amount of operational overhead?

 - [ ] Create a new CloudTrail trail.
 Select the new Regions where the company added resources.
 - [ ] Change the S3 bucket to receive notifications to track all actions from all Regions.